Preeti-chauhan14/Preeti-chauhan/README.md

 # Preeti-chauhan
-this is my first repository
+this is my first repository.
+Authoe-preetichauhan